The Class of 1959 Chapel

 Photo: KAKM, CC BY-SA 3.0.

-The John F. Kennedy School of Government, commonly referred to as Harvard Kennedy School, is the school of public policy of Harvard University, a private university in Cambridge, Massachusetts.
+The John F. Kennedy School of Government, commonly called the Harvard Kennedy School, is the graduate school of public policy of Harvard University, a private Ivy League research university in Cambridge, Massachusetts, United States.
 Harvard Kennedy School is situated 2,100 feet north of The Class of 1959 Chapel.

 Ohiri Field